4 days in Malta without a car

 Malta is a great place to visit year-round.
 If you just want to explore the island, then it’s better to plan your trip in the spring or late fall.

 The weather is pleasant during this time, but not too hot and the island is not as busy.
-However, if you also want to swim and soak up the sun, then you should visit between late June to end of September.
+However, if you also want to swim and soak up the sun, then you should visit between late June and the end of September.

 I actually traveled to Malta in the 2nd week of March, for my birthday and it was very sunny, albeit a bit windy.
 So make sure you pack some warmer clothes too.